perttunurmi/game-config-linker/README.md

 > [!TIP]
 > You will need the AccountID of your main account.
 > It can be found on [steamdb](https://steamdb.info/calculator/).
+>
-> Or after 0.2 the software will automatically use the use
+> After version 0.2 the software will automatically use
 > the account id which has most games